xcomagent95/TrajectoryAnalysis2023/README.md

 less than or equal to 0, it returns traj without any changes.
 If traj contains more than two points, the function calls the helper function slidingWindow_intern which performs the actual simplification.

-The helper function now actually simplifies the trajectory.
-It starts by checking the perpendicular distance of the second point (the middle point in the window) from the line segment formed by the first and the third point.
-If the distance is less than epsilon, the second point is removed from the trajectory.
-If the distance is greater than epsilon, the second point is kept.
-The function then calls itself recursively on the sub-trajectory starting at the second point.
+The helper function slidingWindow_recursive now actually simplifies the trajectory.
+It starts by appending the first point of the window to the result list.
+Then, it slides the window along traj by increasing the end index.
+For each new end point, it calculates the perpendicular distance of the previous point (the middle point in the window) from the line segment connecting the start point and the new end point.
+If this distance is greater than epsilon, it appends the previous point to the result list and calls itself recursively with the new end index as the new start index.
+If the end index reaches the end of traj, it appends the last point to the result list and returns it.
 The function returns the simplified trajectory.

 #### 2.2.3 Visualize one original and one simplified trajectory using the implemented methods (feature)